AAAipa/dataset_unfastening/README.md

 ## Dataset Structure

-The different datasets contain train and test data.
-The train and test data is split by lables into loesbar (detachable) and nicht_loesbar (non_detachable).
+The different datasets contain two folders.
+They contain train and test data.
+The train and test data is split by lables into loesbar (detachable) and nicht_loesbar (non_detachable) in each folder.
-Each dataset represents one unscrewing process and contains different key values that provide information about e.g. type of the screw, used tourque.
-The keyparameter tourque values lists the meassured tourque in equidistant intervalls.
+Each json file contains the data of one unscrewing process and contains different key values that provide information about the unscrewing process.

+## Key parameter
+The tourque can be optained with following python code: path = data path with open(path) as f:
+            df = json.loads(f.read())
+torque = np.array(df['tightening steps'][0]['graph']['torque values'][0:self.sequence_length])
+The corresponding angle values have euqidistand steps of 5.32°.

+The file also contains other important keyvalues:
+* df['prg name']: screw type
+* df['tightening steps']['torque']: max tourque
+* df['tightening steps']['speed']: max speed

 |Dataset   |Description                 |Trial Number  |Train/Test       |
 |:--------:|----------------------------|:------------:|-----------------|